img-0

 Except when it doesn’t work.
 Quick acting, symptom suppressing western medicine can be wonderful and effective at times- but for chronic conditions you have probably found it lacking.
 You take the migraine medication and nothing happens.
 You get injured in the same place you had knee surgery on last year.
 The antibiotics create a cascade of digestive and mood problems for years later.

 If you are deciding to take another approach, you cannot assume that it will follow the same framework.
 A month or two is not enough time for a holistic approach to make significant change.
 When working at the root cause, the body heals slowly.
 It takes its time.
 It is healing from the cell up- and that is complex, heavy work.
 Patience is key.
 Changes will unfold over many months- even years.
-This doesn’t mean you have to stick to the same strictest possible protocol forever.
-But in fact, staying more diligent for a significant chunk of time actually ensures that you will have more flexibility and ease in your diet and lifestyle long term.
+Staying 100% consistent for a significant chunk of time, from 6 -24 months, actually ensures that you will have more flexibility and ease in your diet and lifestyle long term.
 The hard work and focus will pay off, and you will not be stuck dabbling in this treatment and that treatment, fighting constant disappointment and discouragement forever.

 2. Starch- Bacteria’s Favorite Food

 Many therapeutic diets are effective because they address significant imbalances in the microbiome.
 Opportunistic pathogens feed on the starch that we eat in our diet.
-This includes obvious things that many people know they will have to eliminate on a therapeutic diet, such as refined sugar, but it also includes natural sugars such as maple syrup and coconut sugar, high glycemic fruits such as apples and bananas, grains and legumes of all kinds, and starchy vegetables such as cassava, tapioca, potatoes, yams, sweet potatoes, parsnips, turnips, Jerusalem artichoke, and burdock root.
+This includes obvious things that many people know they will have to eliminate on a therapeutic diet, such as refined sugar, but it also includes natural sugars such as maple syrup and coconut sugar, grains and legumes such as corn, rice, quinoa, and chickpeas, and starchy vegetables such as cassava, tapioca, potatoes, yams, sweet potatoes, parsnips, turnips, Jerusalem artichoke, and burdock root.

 If something happens to imbalance our microbiome, such as exposure to antibiotics, unfiltered water, pesticides, and many other possibilities, opportunistic pathogens can begin to overgrow.
 Imbalances in the microbiome can create a myriad of mental and physical symptoms that can range of annoying (such as seasonal allergies) to debilitating (such as autoimmunity and mood disorders).
 Especially for people experiencing more severe chronic illness, the little bugs are stubborn, and they will hold onto life with the slightest amount of fuel.
 Even if you are 100% compliant to a therapeutic protocol EXCEPT for one bite of potatoes once a week or once a month, you can do that for a year and you still will not eliminate significant amounts of pathogens because they will continue to be fueled by that smallest bit of starch in your diet.
 This includes eating things that have been cured or sweetened by food starch, dextrose, maltodextrin, the under one gram of sugar in conventional bacon, etc. To trigger a significant change in the microbiome, you must be diligently starch free for at least 3 months and sometimes up to 2 years, depending on the severity of your symptoms.